ClayPulse/pulse-editor-code-view/README.md

-## Pulse App Template
+## Pulse Editor Extension Template

-This is a React full-stack template which you can use to make your own Pulse Editor app.
-It uses Webpack Module Federation to share modules with Pulse Editor.
+This is a React template which you can use to make your own Pulse Editor extension.
+It uses Webpack Module Federation to share extensions with Pulse Editor.

-For more information about Pulse Editor core and its ecosystem, visit our official [website](https://pulse-editor.com) and [documentation](https://docs.pulse-editor.com).

-## Get Started

 ### Create Pulse Editor extension app using CLI